 Launch settings: You can also include some launch options to your game to help it run better.
-Go to your Steam library, right-click on CSGO > Properties > Set launch options.
+Go to your Steam library and right-click CSGO > Properties > Set launch options.
 You can add the following launch options.

-- +fps_max 0: This command removes any FPS cap that your game may but using.
-It’s recommended that you run your game without an FPS cap if you’re not rocking a strong PC.
+- +fps_max 0: This command removes any FPS cap your game may use.
+You should run your game without an FPS cap if you’re not rocking a strong PC.

 - -nojoy: This disables joystick input to save on some RAM.

-- -d3d9ex: This allows you to skip a bug which causes a sharp decrease in FPS if you’re running the game for longer durations.
+- -d3d9ex: This allows you to skip a bug that causes a sharp decrease in FPS if you run the game for longer durations.

 - +cl_showfps1: You can use this command as an alternative to the above section if you want to see only your FPS.

-Aforementioned, FPS issues can be caused by a lot of issues, but these fixes should rule out any problems you’re having with CSGO in particular.
+Aforementioned, FPS issues can be caused by many issues, but these fixes should rule out any problems you’re having with CSGO in particular.